-Regional anesthesia—An area of your body will be numb.
+Regional anesthesia—an area of the body will be numb.

 Description of the Procedure

-If cancer is not seen in the sentinel node, it is unlikely that the cancer has spread to the other remaining lymph nodes.
-The other lymph nodes are not removed.
+If cancer is not seen in the sentinel node, it is unlikely that the cancer has spread to other lymph nodes.
+The other lymph nodes will not be removed.

 How Long Will It Take?

-The biopsy takes about 30-60 minutes.
+The biopsy takes about 30 to 60 minutes.
 Surgery to remove the entire cancer takes longer.

 Will It Hurt?

-The result of the sentinel lymph node biopsy determines if additional lymph nodes need to be removed.
-It can also help determine the severity of your cancer.
+The lymph node will be sent to the lab for testing.
+The biopsy results will determine if more lymph nodes need to be removed.
+It can also help determine how severe the cancer is.

 Call Your Doctor

-Redness, warmth, swelling, stiffness, or hardness in the extremity
+Redness, warmth, swelling, stiffness, or hardness in the hands or feet

 Dark or swollen fingers and toes